frFrançais (French)

 Anne-Marie Legault is the Manager of the Quebec office of ICLEI Canada.
 She is in charge of programs and partnership development, as well as operations.
 Before joining ICLEI Canada, Anne-Marie Legault was programs director at the World Federation of Science Journalists, where she steered science literacy projects in Africa and the EU for journalists.

 Anne-Marie has over 18 years project management experience both internationally and in Canada.
 She has held various positions at the International Development Research Centre in Ottawa and at Équiterre in Montréal.
 She is committed to capacity building for making societies more sustainable and resilient.
-She holds a B.Sc in geography from Université de Montréal and a M.Sc in environmental studies at Université du Québec in Montréal.
+She holds a Bachelor’s of Science in geography from Université de Montréal and a Master’s of Science in environmental studies from Université du Québec in Montréal.

 Curniss McGoldrick